programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 + Knowledge of Python is not required since all of the code is provided in the tutorial.
 That said, basic Python knowledge would be useful for users who wish to understand the code or to tweak it for their purposes.
 + [Google Colab](https://colab.research.google.com/), a web-based virtual Python programming platform, was used to write this lesson.
 If you choose to use Google Colab to program Python (recommended), a Google account is required.
 If you choose to run the code in this tutorial locally on your own machine, Python 3.x and pip need to be installed.
 + An internet connection.
 + A credit card.
 (Though there is a free tier of service for Microsoft, you are required to put a credit card on file.
-The credit card is not charged if the number of files processed is below 5000 each month.)
+The credit card is not charged if the number of files processed is below 5,000 each month.)
 + A telephone number.
 (This is to verify your identity.)

 ## Procedure

 We'll transcibe handwriting in an image by following these steps:
-1. Register for a Microsoft account.
+1. Register for a personal Microsoft account.
 2. Create a "Computer Vision" Resource in Azure to perform transcription.
-3. Store a secret Key and Endpoint to access Computer Vision from your machine.
+3. Create and store a secret Key and Endpoint to access Computer Vision.
+4. Create a notebook.
-4. Install Azure Computer Vision on your machine.
+5. Install Azure Computer Vision in your Python environment.
-5. Transcribe handwriting
+6. Transcribe handwriting.
-    1. Image requirements
+    1. Image requirements.
     2. Transcribe handwriting in an image found online.
     3. Transcribe handwriting in an image stored on your machine.

-### 1. Register for a personal Microsoft account
+### 1. Register for a personal Microsoft account.
 If you already have a personal Microsoft account, skip this section.
 If you have already have a Microsoft account for work or school you may not be able to access Azure Caognitice Services.
 If so, just register for a separate personal account using a different e-mail address.

 1. Go to [https://account.microsoft.com/account/Account](https://account.microsoft.com/account/Account)